EUDR field data verification with Meridia Verify

 Protected areas, such as nature reserves or national parks, are places where farming is restricted or only allowed under specific conditions.
 Typically, a country’s government publishes this information.
 Any farming activity within these areas will be flagged.
 However, it is possible to provide additional details to demonstrate that the specific conditions for farming in that area have been met.

-Between the farm gate and EU import, there are multiple modification steps that a parcel can go through.
-Our risk rating assesses the truthfulness of traceability data at the parcel level, ensuring integrity in the chain of custody.
-We evaluate data integrity, consistency, and plausibility as well as investigate general quality in documentation.
+Between the farm gate and EU import by operators and traders, there are multiple modification steps that a parcel can go through.
+Our risk rating assesses the truthfulness of traceability data at the parcel level.
+This ensures the chain of custody remains intact.
+We assess data integrity, consistency, and plausibility, and review the overall quality of documentation.

 When conducting tests on farms, each test provides a risk score from low risk to critical risk.

-These scores are organised into a matrix, with each row representing a farm and each column denoting a different test.
+We organise these scores into a matrix.
+Each row represents a farm, and each column denotes a different test.
 However, interpreting this matrix becomes challenging when dealing with a large number of farms and tests.

-To simplify this, Meridia developed a scoring system that combines all the test results into a single score for each farm.
+To simplify this, Meridia developed an actionable scoring system.
+It combines all the test results into a single score for each farm.
 This greatly simplifies the understanding and comparison of risk levels across numerous farms.